GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 #### Naming in the src folder ####

 Use `PascalCase` for folder names in the `src` folder as they represent game systems or groups of systems.

 Scenes and script files also use `PascalCase` as they represent classes.

 #### Naming in the assets folder ####

-Name assets using `snake_case`, that is to say lowercase with the underscore `_` as a delimiter.
-We also use lowercase for the folder names to distinguish them from the source code.
+Use lowercase for the folder names to distinguish them from the source code.

+Name the assets using `snake_case`.